-It appears half of our brain may remain alert when you sleep in a new location, at least on that first night you are away from home, according to a new study published in the latest edition of Current Biology.
+It appears that half of our brain may remain alert when you sleep in a new location, at least on that first night you are away from home, according to a study published in the latest edition of Current Biology.

 By literally keeping one eye open, that eye sends information to the side of their brain that corresponds with it while awake.
 So even while still asleep, the awake side of the brain can make decisions to fly or fight and help protect them from a hungry cat or an aggressive hawk.

 Birds can even rotate which side of their brain stays awake depending on where they are sleeping.
-Like birds, our brains have two hemispheres, but when we see something our eyes send that information to both side of the brain.
-Our brains are joined together by a tiny bundle of nerves, unlike birds.
+Like birds, our brains have two hemispheres, but when we see something, our eyes send that information to both side of the brain.
+Our brains are joined by a tiny bundle of nerves, unlike birds.
 Something about that unfamiliar environment must be keeping that left side of our brain awake, even though when we don't sleep with one eye open.